sbarthol/scoogle/README.md

 Run the `Server.scala` file with the following command line arguments.

 - `--port` The port number on which the server listens.
-- `--databaseDirectory` The directory containing the database files.
-Defaults to *./target*.
+- `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
+Defaults to `localhost`.
+- `--zooKeeperPort` The port of the ZooKeeper Quorum server.
+Defaults `2181`.
 - `-h, --help` Show help message.